 The first mention of this word and subject in Scripture, is in Leviticus 4:22, and relates to a "ruler".
 Dr. Bullinger comments on this verse that the Hebrew word used refers to "Kings", (1Kings 11:34, Ezek.
 34:24 & 46:2), to the head of a tribe (Num.
 1:16- 46 & 34:18); and to one whom God has appointed!

 The common usage of the term is probably derived from the account given in Lev.
 16:21-22.
-However, according to Wikipedia such practice had been common in several of the Codes of the Mideast in the past, see: extract below:
+However, according to Wikipedia such practice had been common in several of the Codes of the Mideast in the past, see: extracts below from Wikipedia:

 Scapegoat derives from the common English translation of the Hebrew term azazel which occurs in Leviticus 16:8 after the prefix la.
 The lexicographer Gesenius and Brown - Driver - Briggs Hebrew Lexicon give la-azazel as a reduplicative intensive of the stem azel "remove", hence la-azazel, "for entire removal".
 This reading is supported by the Jewish Greek Bible translation as "the sender away (of sins)".
 Later Jewish sources in the Talmud (Yoma 6:4,67b) give the etymology of azazel as a compound of "az", strong or rough, and "el", mighty, that the goat was sent from the most rugged or strongest of mountains.